What are the two categories of Client-Server application

 Explain the record term used in database.

-What is a database call?
+What is global database name?